- Load external data from a .csv file into a data frame.

-- Summarize the contents of a data frame in R.
+- Summarize the contents of a data frame.

 - Change how character strings are handled in a data frame.

-We are studying the species and weight of animals caught in plots in our study area.
+We are investigating the animal species diversity and weights found within plots at our study site.
 The dataset is stored as a comma separated value (CSV) file.
 Each row holds information for a single animal, and the columns represent: